VladStoyanoff/WaveConverter/README.md

 If it doesnt work on your search engine, try on another.
 It didnt work on Google Chrome but worked on Opera for me.

-The firs time you enter, you will also have to update the firmware and calibrate it.
+The first time you enter, you will also have to update the firmware and calibrate it.
 Refer to step 5 and step 6 from the [workbook (page 10)](https://s3-us-west-2.amazonaws.com/digilent/resources/instrumentation/openscope-mz/digilent-openscope_workbook-final.pdf)

 This is what you should be seeing after that is done:

 ![Open_Scope_mz](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Open_Scope_MZ.png)

-You will primarily be workign with the oscilloscpe, wave generator and DC power supply functionalities.
+You will primarily be working with the oscilloscope, wave generator and DC power supply functionalities.
 I will assume that you will navigate yourself with the wave generator and the DC power supply, but if not, refer to the workbook, google or my email.

 **VERY IMPORTANT NOTE** Take one of the grounding cables and stick in the mutual ground with the Raspberry and the ADC.
 This will ensure appropriate communication betwen the three.
 The oscilloscope ground (the first one of the second row of the pinout), goes to the main ground of the circuit.
 You should keep them there, unless you are performing some specific tests.